 Get to know John Searby

-As Executive Director, John is responsible for the overall leadership of Catawba Riverkeeper and serves as its primary fundraiser, visionary, & relationship developer.
+As Executive Director of the Catawba Riverkeeper, John is responsible for overall leadership and serves as primary fundraiser, visionary, & relationship developer.
 John brings a diverse background in coaching, athletic administration, fundraising, design, marketing, sponsorship planning, and sales management to the Catawba Riverkeeper.
 He leverages these experiences to build an organization that uses engagement with the water to fund protection of the water.

 In addition, John serves the Charlotte region and Catawba-Wateree River Basin as a Member of the Board of Directors of the Carolina Raptor Center, the Vice President of the Catawba-Wateree Relicensing Coalition, a member of the Gaston County Travel & Tourism Board of Advisors, a member of the Pharr Family YMCA Board of Advisors, and as Chairman of the the South Fork River Health Committee.